 Gifts to the endowment can be directed in many different ways, depending on your interests and objectives.

 By endowing an Orchestra chair, you help the Reno Phil to attract and retain the most gifted musicians in the nation.
 Orchestra chairs are endowed in perpetuity.

 The Reno Phil boasts award-winning, impressive and diverse education programs.
 Your gift will help ensure that our programs continue to reach students and educators in the concert hall, in classrooms, and in the community.

 You may choose to have your gift used in the area of greatest need, or designate your gift to support a program of particular interest to you.
 Please contact us to discuss your wishes and to hear about some of our greatest priorities in the education area.

 Donors may choose to establish restricted endowment funds to help sustain an area of particular interest at the Reno Phil, such as a fund for guest artists or one for commissioned works.
 We invite you to contact us to discuss your own interests and hear about the Reno Phil’s greatest priorities.

 The Reno Phil relies on the Unrestricted Endowment Fund to sustain a full range of programs and activities.
 Your gift will allow the Reno Phil to apply your funds where the need is greatest.

 Each year, the Reno Philharmonic Association relies on community support from individuals, corporations, and foundations for almost one-half of its operating budget, with ticket revenue providing the balance.

-Our mission is “To produce inspirational orchestral performances of the highest quality for broad audiences, support exceptional educational and outreach programs, and provide leadership in the performing arts community.”
+Our mission is “To produce inspirational symphonic performances of the highest quality for diverse audiences and support exceptional education, outreach and engagement programs.”

 The Reno Philharmonic Association is a registered 501(c)(3) organization in Nevada.
 Your contribution may be tax deductible under federal law.